Special Education Teacher - new grads welcome to apply

 What We’re Looking For

-• Strong written and verbal communication skills
+• Clear written and verbal communication

-• Excellent organization and problem-solving abilities
+• Good organization and steady problem-solving

-• Ability to work independently and as part of an interdisciplinary team
+• Comfort working independently and as part of a team

 Why You’ll Love Working Here